Number of local minima in discrete-time fractional Brownian motion: Abstract

 \section{Abstract}

 The analysis of local minima in time series data and random landscapes is essential across numerous scientific disciplines, offering critical insights into system dynamics.
 Recently, Kundu, Majumdar, and Schehr derived the exact distribution of the number of local minima for a broad class of Markovian symmetric walks [Phys.
 Rev. E \textbf{110}, 024137 (2024)]; however, many real-world systems are non-Markovian, typically due to interactions with possibly hidden degrees of freedom.
 This work investigates the statistical properties of local minima in discrete-time samples of fractional Brownian motion (fBm), a non-Markovian Gaussian process with stationary increments, widely used to model complex, anomalous diffusion phenomena.
-We derive expressions for the variance of the number of local minima $m_N$ in an $N$-step discrete-time fBm.
-In contrast to the mean of $m_N$, which depends solely on nearest-neighbor correlations, the variance captures all long-range correlations inherent in fBm.
-Remarkably, we find that the variance exhibits two distinct scaling regimes: for Hurst exponent $H < 3/4$, $\mathrm{Var}(m_N) \propto N$, conforming to the central limit theorem (CLT); whereas for $H > 3/4$, $\mathrm{Var}(m_N) \propto N^{4H-2}$, resulting in the breakdown of the CLT.
-These findings are supported by numerical simulations and provide deeper insight into the interplay between memory effects and statistical fluctuations in non-Markovian processes.
+We derive a complete asymptotic characterization of the fluctuations of the number of local minima $m_N$ in an $N$-step discrete-time fBm.
+We show that the fluctuations of $m_N$ exhibit a sharp transition at the Hurst exponent $H=3/4$: for $H\le 3/4$ they satisfy a central limit theorem with Gaussian limiting law, whereas for $H>3/4$ they converge to a non-Gaussian Rosenblatt process.
+The convergence at the process level gives us full statistical description at all times.
+We exemplify it on the covariance of the rescaled minima process, which displays two qualitatively distinct regimes matching Brownian and Rosenblatt covariances on either side of this threshold.
+Our analysis relies on a Hermite/Wick decomposition of the local-minimum indicator, which isolates a quadratic functional of an effective long-memory mode as the unique driver of the anomalous statistics.
+These results identify the count of local minima as a simple and robust diagnostic of long-range dependence in non-Markovian Gaussian processes, a conclusion supported by numerical simulations.

 The identification and analysis of local minima in time series and random landscapes play a fundamental role across various scientific fields \cite{masuda2025energy,Delage23}.
 Their occurrence and distribution often reveal crucial insights about the system, whether biological, environmental, financial, or physical.
 In biomedical applications, local minima in electrocardiogram signals are used to detect cardiac disorders \cite{sun2005characteristic} and to identify sleep phases in neuroimaging \cite{hasson2018combinatorial}.
 Similarly, climate scientists aim to predict minimum daily temperatures for frost forecasting \cite{bhakare2025spatial}, financial analysts examine local extrema to determine market trends \cite{aichinger2010fast,chen2018estimation}, and in signal processing, local minima are used to decompose complex signals \cite{huang1998empirical}; finally, the analysis of local minima finds a wide range of applications in physics \cite{broderix2000energy,dayal2004performance,fyodorov2004complexity,bray2007statistics,ben2021counting,lacroix2022counting,gershenzon2023site,weinrib1982distribution,hivert2007distribution,bray1980metastable,annibale2003supersymmetric,lacroix2024superposition} --- for instance, the nummber of local minima in energy landscapes are critical to understanding phase transitions \cite{fyodorov2004complexity,bray2007statistics,ben2021counting,broderix2000energy,lacroix2022counting,gershenzon2023site,dayal2004performance}, as their abundance of such minima significantly influences the low-temperature behavior of spin glasses \cite{bray1980metastable,annibale2003supersymmetric}.